ide-workshop/ide-workshop.github.io/index.md

 ## Program

-Here is the preliminary program of the workshop:
+A more detailed program with poster splits by rounds can be found at [ICSE website](https://conf.researchr.org/program/icse-2024/program-icse-2024/?track=IDE).

-* 09:00–09:10 — **Opening word** from the organizers.
+* 09:00–09:10 — **Welcoming message** from the organizers.
 * 09:10–09:50 — **Keynote #1**: _"IDEs at Google — Past, Present, Future"_ by [Boris Bokowski](https://www.linkedin.com/in/borisbokowski/), Director of Engineering at Google.
 * 09:50–10:30 — **Keynote #2**: _"IDE Integration: A Case Study on Boosting Concurrency Testing"_ by [Nikita Koval](https://nikitakoval.org/), Researcher at JetBrains.
 * 10:30–11:00 — _Coffee break_.